How to Get Rid of Cricket Noise at Night

 Crickets are insects.
 Since they are smaller and some animals try to eat them, they like to be able to hide and blend in.
 If you give them areas to hide, they’ll take advantage of those.
 If you have ants in your carpet and on your countertops, then you probably have an environment that's welcoming to crickets, too.

 The obvious first place to look is around the inside of your home.
 If crickets are inside, try to identify how they get in and what attracts them.
 Sometimes pet food, certain fertilizers, and other items might attract crickets.
 And unsealed door frames or windows might be an easy entry point.
+You can find these tiny bugs in your bathroom, kitchen, any cabinets, etc.

 Also, check around the outside of your sleeping space.
 Do you use the immediate area to store anything, such as lawn maintenance equipment?
 Are there items that you could move away from your sleeping space?
 Take them to a different location and see if the noise changes.